BibleTools

 Revelation 3:3

 A characteristic of the dead, physically or spiritually, is that they are unaware.
 Perhaps those of Sardis are not aware of what is really happening in the church and world.
 Maybe they think Christ "is delaying His coming" and have relaxed spiritually.
-Whatever the reason, they are standing still and not growing, slowly losing what life they had.
+Perhaps they actually fear spiritual growth because of the demands it will put upon them.
+Whatever the reason, they are standing still and not growing, slowly losing what real life they had.
 In this sad spiritual state, end-time events could catch them by surprise like a thief in the night.

 The Seven Churches (Part Seven): Sardis